Septic Drain Field Problems: Signs, Repairs & Replacement Costs

 Warning Signs Your Drain Field Is Failing

 Catching drain field failure early can save you thousands of dollars.
-Here are the most common symptoms homeowners notice:
+Here are the most common symptoms homeowners notice in 2026:

 Standing Water or Soggy Grass Over the Field

-One of the most obvious signs is pooling water or a persistently wet, spongy area in your yard directly above the drain field — even without recent rainfall.
-You may also notice unusually lush, bright green grass in that specific area.
+One of the most obvious signs is pooling water or a persistently wet, spongy area in your yard directly above the drain field, even without recent rainfall.
+A failing septic system shows warning signs including sewage backups, slow drains throughout the house, foul odors indoors or outdoors, standing water over the drain field, unusually green grass patches, gurgling plumbing sounds, high nitrate levels in well water, and sewage surfacing in the yard.
 This happens because the saturated soil can no longer absorb effluent, which then rises to the surface.

 Sewage Odors Indoors or Outdoors